GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 ## Customizing the Login Page

 Learn how to customize the look and feel of Gluu Server login pages in the [Design Customizations](../operation/custom-design.md) section of the Operations Guide.

+## Revert authentication

+You should always test new authentication flows and methods in a different browser to reduce the chance of lockout.
+However, in case you find yourself locked out, refer to the [revert authentication mechanism docs](https://gluu.org/docs/ce/operation/faq/#revert-an-authentication-method).